Basketball in Israel: Israeli Basketball Premier League

 Ligat Ha'Al or the Israeli Premier League, is the top tier level league of basketball competition in Israel, making it Israel's primary basketball competition.
 Ligat HaAl comprises the top twelve basketball clubs, and was founded in 1954.

 Liga Leumit

 Liga Leumit is the second tier level league of basketball competition.

-The league contains 14 clubs that compete in a home-and-away round-robin.
-At the end of the season, the top eight clubs advance to the play-offs.
-The first round is played on a best-of-three basis.
-The four winning clubs advance to two best-of-five playoffs, the winners of which are promoted to the Super League.
-The two teams that finish at the bottom of the table are relegated to Liga Artzit.
+The regular season be played in a 28 rounds (14 round-robin format).
+The winner will be promoted to the Premier League, while the 2nd to 9th ranked teams will advance to the playoff to determine the second team that will be promoted also. and the 10th to 16th ranked teams will advance to the Playout Group, the last three teams will be relegated to the Liga Artzit.